nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 # Planned Enhancements / Known Issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. **When executing `addalt` command**, if you input other prefixes that is not accepted by the command format, the error message shown does not prompt you to remove those prefixes and adhere strictly to the command format.
+2. **When executing `addalt` command**, if you input other prefixes that are not accepted by the command format, the error message shown does not prompt you to remove those prefixes and adhere strictly to the command format.
 We will be working on this in the future to improve the specificity of error messages.
 3. **When executing `edit` command**, if you try to edit a specified contact to have the same [properties](#properties-of-contact) of another saved contact **(besides `NAME` with the same casing) in your contact list, CampusConnect allows you to do so.
 We plan to enhance the `edit` command such that it takes into account what makes a contact unique in your contact list.
 4. **When executing commands with `PERSON_INDEX`**, if you did not input an appropriate index, the error message shown is generic; CampusConnect informs you the format of the command you should adhere too instead of prompting you to input a positive index.
 We will be working on this in the future to improve the specificity of error messages.